nephoseu/20260415-AMS-LevelUPSecurity/README.md

-# 20260415-AMS-LevelUPSecurity
+## Attribution

-This repo contains scenario for the LevelUP Security group activity in AMS on 20260415 - based on the scenarios from the Microsoft official LevelUP Security training
+This case study and group activity are based on and inspired by scenarios used in Microsoft LevelUp Security training.
+The content has been adapted and extended for independent training and educational purposes during the LevelUp Security training in Amsterdam, NL on Apr 15 and 16, 2026.

+Microsoft, Microsoft Defender, Microsoft Purview, and related product names are trademarks of Microsoft Corporation.
+This material is not endorsed by or affiliated with Microsoft.